-So as you may be aware, I’m on a quest to document the pregnancy and childbirth experiences of women with disability in Kenya.
-Now, a few days ago I met Belinda Adhiambo, a mother of one.
+As a disability rights advocate, I continue to document the pregnancy and childbirth experiences of women with disability in Kenya.
+So, a few days ago I met Belinda Adhiambo, a mother of one.
 Her son is three-months old.
 Belinda has a physical disability; she is an amputee.
 Belinda lost her leg at the age of three years when she was involved in a road accident.
 Her leg had to be amputated.

 During our conversation, Belinda mentioned something that piqued my interest.